Betty Boo: Songwriter

 After her solo career effectively ended when her mother contracted terminal cancer in the early 1990s, Clarkson turned to songwriting, at the request of Chris Herbert, who was in the process of forming a new, all-girl group.
 Herbert asked her to contribute to the project after revealing that she was his inspiration in forming one of his previous projects, the Spice Girls: "He told me that when they were auditioning for the Spice Girls, they were looking for five Betty Boos – larger-than-life cartoon characters.
 He asked me to get involved in this other band he was putting together, Girl Thing, because he wanted this signature Betty Boo sound, a bit of hip-hop."

 Clarkson went on to co-write a number of songs for Girl Thing, including "Pure and Simple".
 Although the group's A&R man, Simon Cowell, initially rejected her song, it was included in the Japanese edition of Girl Thing's self-titled debut album, released in 2001.
 The song became a huge, record-breaking hit single when it was re-recorded and released as the debut single of Hear'Say—winners of the reality TV show, Popstars—in March of the same year.
 On the release, Clarkson commented: "The arrangement they used was almost identical.
 I never met the band.
 It was a bit disheartening".
-The song went on to win the Ivor Novello Award for the biggest selling single of 2001, however despite finding renewed success by writing for other artists, Clarkson did not care for the audition-based, manufactured pop process which spawned them:
+The song went on to win the Ivor Novello Award for the biggest selling single of 2001, however despite finding renewed success by writing for other artists, Clarkson criticised the audition-based, manufactured pop process which created them.

-This audition-based pop star thing just didn't exist when I was around, or at least I wasn't aware of it.
-I came from a hip-hop background, did very credible underground music.
-As a pop artist, I had my own image.
-I had got to help the directors with the videos, I worked very closely with an art designer on the sleeves and stuff.
-It's completely different now...

-Popstars was the whole thing I completely loathe in pop music.
-I don't like the idea of people being auditioned to be in a pop band.
-They may as well be working on a cruise liner.
-Pop music will not evolve if it carries on like this.
-I think Popstars exposed how a pop group is made.
-It should put an end to it completely.
-Even if 'Pure and Simple' was a successful record, I'm not that passionate about it.
-I'm more passionate that the programme itself might have changed people's view about pop.

-Clarkson has also written songs for Girls Aloud (reunited with the Beatmasters), Louise Nurding, Dannii Minogue, The Tweenies and for Sophie Ellis-Bextor's fourth studio album.
+Clarkson has also written songs for Girls Aloud (reunited with the Beatmasters), Louise, Dannii Minogue, The Tweenies and for Sophie Ellis-Bextor's fourth studio album Make a Scene (though her contributions did not make the final album).